chaoss/grimoirelab/README.md

   * [Hatstall](https://github.com/chaoss/grimoirelab-hatstall): web-based user interface to manage SortingHat identities

 There are also some [components built by the GrimoreLab community](community_components.md), which can be useful for you.
-And other related repositories are:
+Other related repositories are:
 * [GrimoireLab Tutorial](https://github.com/chaoss/grimoirelab-tutorial)
 * [GrimoireLab as a whole](https://github.com/chaoss/grimoirelab) (this repository)